choria-io/website/docs/content/reference/nats/index.md

 ## Example NATS Server configuration

 NATS is pretty easy to deploy, this plugin will only communicate over TLS so you need to configure things correctly.
-The _ripienaar-nats_ module does this for you, but here's a example NATS config of a 3 node cluster set up with TLS should you wish to do your own:
+The _choria-nats_ module does this for you, but here's a example NATS config of a 3 node cluster set up with TLS should you wish to do your own:

 ```